PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 - **Dedicated Engines:** ClickHouse boasts a number of dedicated engines that utilize parallel calculations to expedite data crunching.
 For instance, the SummingMergeTree Engine is able to sum values throughout a database significantly faster than a linear analog.
 This makes Clickhouse apt for analytics products that need to do a lot of algebraic math across vast datasets.

-### How Druid Works
+### How Druid works

 Druid is all about modularity.
-Druid separates the Query Nodes, Data Nodes, and Storage Nodes into three separate machines.
+Druid separates the query, data, and storage nodes into three separate machines.
 Does that mean there is extra latency?
 By the Druid’s team’s own concession, an unapologetic yes.
 Druid’s argument is that intra-database latency is justifiable for the customizable and precision benefits of its approach.

 Let’s take a look at a Druid setup: